-We just took a small dip on how to prospect a small business owner.
+We just took a small dip into how to prospect a small business owner.
 Now let’s get into it.

 By the end of this article, any fears or doubts you have had will have disappeared, and you will be ready to get out and prospect those small business owners.

-Here is a list of what we will be touching on today.
+Here’s a list of what we’ll be touching on.